joelpurra/recap/talks/state-internet-censorship.md

 - South Korea's "Smart Sheriff" application adds security holes.
 - North Korea is using a Squid proxy.
 - Gambling online censorship.
-  - Overblocking and "mistaken" blocking.
+  - Over-blocking and "mistaken" blocking.
   - Many EU countries restrict online gambling.
   - Some allow domestic online gambling only.
   - Greek ISPs blocks domain kind of "at will", to follow the law of the Gaming Commission.
     - Some ISP does DPI.
     - HTTP 403 status.
     - Blocking pages.
-    - Redirecting to the Gaming Comission website.
+    - Redirecting to the Gaming Commission website.
     - This has spilled over to other kinds of "illegal content", blocked using the same system with 403 results.
 - UK
   - Government pressured ISPs to implement filters.
   - Each ISP decides what/how to block.
     - Dentists, bars, random pages have been blocked.
     - 21013 sites blocked by strict filters (opt-in).
-    - 11395 sutes blocked by default filters (installed by default, can opt-out).
+    - 11395 sites blocked by default filters (installed by default, can opt-out).
 - Saudi Arabia
   - Uses "WireFilter" hardware/software, marketed as a "worry-free internet experience".
 - Iraq